epctex/crunchbase-scraper/README.md

 ### Compute Unit Consumption
-The actor optimized to run blazing fast and scrape many as properties as possible.
-Therefore, it forefronts all property detail requests.
-If actor doesn't block very often it'll scrape 50 items in 2 minutes with ~0.05-0.07 compute units.
+The actor optimized to run blazing fast and scrape many as items as possible.
+Therefore, it forefronts all item detail requests.
+If actor doesn't block very often it'll scrape 100 items in 1 minute with ~0.04-0.05 compute units.

 ### Crunchbase Scraper Input example
 ```json